 If you’re struggling with debt it’s difficult to know where to turn, the British Gas Energy Trust would encourage you to contact your Local Money Advice Agency for help; click here to find your local advice centre or alternatively there is online debt & money information online at www.turn2us.org.uk , www.StepChange.org and on the Citizens Advice website.

 Once you have sought advice, the British Gas Energy Trust may be able to provide a grant if you are struggling to pay off gas or electricity debt.
+Please note grants over £1,500 will only be considered in exceptional circumstances.
 As part of your application, we will want to understand how you will be able to manage your energy costs in future.
 This is why it’s so important to ensure you have sought professional money advice before applying, as there may be other routes which are more suitable for your situation.

 Who Can Apply?